dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 	* Continued working on PInvoke from VSSDK
 	* Discussded with Shararoz and Mahammad about the hidden Skin feature registration
 	* Reviewed source codes from Shaharoz and Adrian
+	* Investigated the bug #29354 which is not related with Geometry workbench

 ## REFERENCES